How to Make Coffee Using a Stovetop Percolator

 1. Grind and measure your coffee

-We recommend grinding your beans as close to brewing time as possible and using a burr grinder for the best flavor.
-Just don’t grind too coarsely, or you won’t be able to extract as much flavor.
+We recommend grinding your beans as close to brewing time as possible and using a burr grinder for the best flavour.
+Just don’t grind too coarsely, or you won’t be able to extract as much flavour.

 Because there is no filter in a percolator, a coarse grind is required, similar to a French press.

 Decide how many cups of coffee you intend to make, and weigh about 15 g of coffee for every 250 mL of water.
 As you experiment with the percolating process, you may want to vary this ratio a bit, but it’s a good starting point.
 If you don’t have a coffee scale and don’t want to buy one of our very affordable coffee scale recommendations, you can use about one tablespoon of ground coffee per cup.
 But a good scale is always the most reliable way to measure coffee.